Flexsidee/flexsidee/README.md

 - 🌐 I also have expertise in Backend Development, working with PHP and MySQL to create robust and scalable solutions.
 - 🌱 I have hands-on experience in IoT using languages like C/C++.
 I've successfully implemented projects using NodeMCU and Arduino.
 - 🐚 Additionally, I'm proficient in shell and bash scripting, enabling me to automate tasks and enhance productivity.
-- 📱 Currently, I'm expanding my skills in Mobile Development with Flutter, exploring the exciting possibilities of cross-platform app development.
+- 📱 Currently, I'm expanding my skills in Mobile Development with React Native, exploring the exciting possibilities of cross-platform app development.
 - 🧠 I have a keen interest in AI/ML and IoT.

 ## Work Experience